Battle off Cape Gata: Battle

 Commanding a fleet of nine vessels, he encountered the Algerine flagship Mashouda (also spelled 'Mashuda' or 'Meshuda') of forty-six guns off Cape Gata, Spain.
-Being heavily outnumbered the admiral, Rais Hamidou, decided to try to flee to the port of Algiers, but was overtaken by the American squadron.
-After receiving damage from the Constellation and the admiral himself being wounded, the Algerines instead decided to change course and try for the safety of a neutral port along the Spanish coast.
+Heavily outnumbered, Admiral Rais Hamidou tried to flee to the port of Algiers, but was overtaken by the American squadron.
+After receiving damage from the Constellation and with the admiral himself being wounded, the Algerines instead decided to change course and try for the safety of a neutral port along the Spanish coast.

 The Constellation and the sloop Ontario were able to close in and hammer the Algerine frigate.
 The Algerines resorted to replying with musket fire at close range, but Decatur was able to get his flagship, the Guerriere, alongside the Algerine frigate.
 Firing a devastating broadside, the Guerriere crippled the enemy and killed the Algerine admiral.
 Decatur ceased firing, expecting the Algerine ship to surrender.
 Instead the Algerines continued to fight hopelessly with muskets as long as they were able.
 As a result, Decatur had the sloop Epervier fire nine broadsides into the Meshuda with disastrous effect.
 The bloodied Algerines then struck their colors and ended the battle.

 Aftermath

-Four hundred and six Algerines were captured, with most being wounded as well as thirty killed.
-The American losses were remarkably light, with only four dead and ten wounded (all on the Guerriere).
+Four hundred and six Algerines were captured, most wounded, and thirty killed.
+American losses were remarkably light, with only four dead and ten wounded (all on the Guerriere).
 Most of the American casualties were due to a gun explosion, but a few were due to enemy action.
-After sending the captured frigate off to Cartagena, Decatur continued to cruise towards Algiers.
+After sending the captured frigate to Cartagena, Decatur continued towards Algiers.
 However, his squadron encountered another Algerine cruiser off Cape Palos.
-After engaging and capturing the cruiser Decatur was finally able to make it to Algiers.
-The loss of the Meshuda and Admiral Hamidou greatly weakened Algerine morale as well as their naval capabilities.
-Once the American squadron reached Algiers they met no further opposition and by a mere show of force were able to bring the Dey to terms, thus ending the war.
+After engaging and capturing the cruiser Decatur arrived in Algiers.
+The loss of the Meshuda and Admiral Hamidou greatly weakened Algerine morale and naval capabilities.
+The American squadron met no further opposition and by a mere show of force were able to bring the Dey to terms, thus ending the war.